Skip to main content

 I am a historian and anthropologist who specializes in the Mediterranean region from the late 18th century until the present.
 I joined Birkbeck College in 2018.
 I am the programme director of our MA in European History and I am the Birkbeck director of the Raphael Samuel History Centre.
 At present, I am also a member of the executive committee for the Association for the Study of Modern Italy (ASMI) and I serve on the convening committee for the Institute for Historical Research’s Modern Italian History Seminar

 As a scholar raised in an Italian American enclave in the Philadelphia and South Jersey area (in the US), I am keen to study the history of migration sideways, from perspectives of departure, absence, and entropy.
-My research and teaching focus on migration, environments, political change, and temporality.
-I have held a Faculty Fellowship at NYU's Center for European and Mediterranean Studies (2017-18) and was an affiliated researcher on the ERC project "Crosslocations" at the University of Helsinki (2017-2021).
+My research and teaching focus on migration, political change, environmental and agricultural transformation, and temporality.
+I am deeply interested in the potential of cross-disciplinarity to shift how we understand historical and contemporary social problems.
+I was an affiliated researcher on the ERC project "Crosslocations" at the University of Helsinki (2017-2021) and have held a Faculty Fellowship at NYU's Center for European and Mediterranean Studies (2017-18).
+I have also been a visiting fellow at the Scuola Normale Superiore in Pisa and was awarded a Rome Prize in Modern Italian Studies.
 In 2016, I completed my PhD in the cross-disciplinary programme in Anthropology and History at the University of Michigan, Ann Arbor.

 Highlights